astropy/astropy-APEs/APE1.rst

 on the mailing list.
 As the discussion proceeds, the authors can choose to update the APE at any point via new pull requests which are as before subject to editorial review before merging.
-Discussions about the substance of the APE should be kept on the mailing list.
+Discussions about the substance of the APE should be kept on the mailing list as far as possible.

 Standard Track APEs consist of two parts, a design document and a reference implementation.
 It is generally recommended that at least a prototype